-Master Plan: An overall plan for a proposed project site outlining general, rather that detailed, development intentions.
+Master Plan: An overall plan for a proposed project site outlining general, rather thant detailed, development intentions.
 It describes the basic parameters of a major development proposal, rather than giving full engineering details.
 It is required for review of major land development projects and major subdivisions only.
-It is the first formal review step of the major subdivision or major land development project process and the step in the process in which the public hearing is held.
+It is the first formal review step of the major land development or major subdivision process and the step in the process in which the public hearing is held.
 See RIGL § 45-23-39.